This is Greg Gretsch's TypePad Profile.

 San Francisco, CA

-I'm Greg Gretsch, Managing Director at Sigma West in Menlo Park.
-I was an 3-time entrepreneur before moving over to the dark side in 2000.
+I'm Greg Gretsch, Managing Director at Jackson Square Ventures in San Francisco.
+I was a 3-time entrepreneur before moving over to the dark side in 2000.

 Recent Activity